tslamic/Dumpey/README.md

 $ dumpey a -r youtube
 ```

-will download the Youtube APK to your current working directory.
-Command `a` downloads APKs.
+will download the Youtube APK to current working directory.
 Flag `-r` denotes a regex string.

 ```
-$ dumpey i /path/to/multiple/apks/dir
+$ dumpey i -o /my/dir
 ```

-will install every APK it'll find in the specified directory.
-Command `i` installs APKs from given directories.
-You can use flag `-r` or `--recursive` and Dumpey will install every apk from subdirectories, too.
+will install every APK it finds in the `/my/dir` directory.
+You can use `-r` or `--recursive` flag to install APKs from subdirectories, too.

 ```
 $ dumpey h -r youtube
 ```
 will create a converted hprof file in your current working directory.
-The file contains a heap dump from the Youtube app.
 Just open it with MAT.

 ```
-$ dumpey u com.package.example
+$ dumpey u -p com.google.android.youtube
 ```

-will uninstall the com.package.example from all attached devices.
+will uninstall the Youtube app from all attached devices.

 ```
 $ dumpey r -s 32041cce74b52267